rdf-elixir/sparql_client/README.md

 |> SPARQL.Client.query("http://dbpedia.org/sparql")
 ```

-`ASK` query results are also returned as a `SPARQL.Query.ResultSet` struct, but with the `results` field containing just the boolean result value.
+`ASK` query results are also returned as a `SPARQL.Query.ResultSet` struct, but with the `results` field containing just a boolean result value.

 ```elixir
 {:ok, %SPARQL.Query.ResultSet{results: true, variables: nil}}